 Powering out of the water, the Black Marlin "Going Ballistic" is the fourth in the NZ Billfish series.

-I drew the original inspiration for this painting from the magnificent catch of a Black Marlin just off Cape Brett during the big Tutukaka five day tournament in 2001.
+I drew inspiration for this painting from the magnificent catch of a Black Marlin just off Cape Brett during the big Tutukaka five day tournament in 2001.
 I had just arrived at the club rooms to deliver some of my bronze marlin sculptures as tournament prizes and came across a bloke lying exhausted on the grass by the main entrance with a big grin on his face.
 He turned out to be a TV3 cameraman and told me the full story of the amazing footage he had just shot of this massive Black, caught by Brian Firman on board Striker.

 Later I had the opportunity to see the very same fish mounted as a trophy head and by watching footage of the catch also, got a fuller appreciation of the size of this monster.